-We spoke to Fahd Hamidaddin, Chief of Investment, Strategy & Tourism Marketing, Saudi Commission For Tourism And National Heritage (SCTH), for more insight into the destination.
+We spoke to Fahd Hamidaddin, Chief Executive Officer of Saudi Tourism Authority (STA), for more insight into the destination.
 "Our goal is to achieve 100 million international and domestic visits per year by 2030.
 We opened our doors to international tourists for the first time in September 2019, and by the time the borders were restricted in March due to the pandemic, we had already issued more than 400,000 tourism visas.
 This made Saudi the fastest-growing tourist destination in the world, according to the World Travel & Tourism Council (WTTC) Economic Impact Report," Hamidaddin tells TTN.

 "Saudi Arabia is the ideal destination for travellers interested in heritage, nature, culture and adventure who seek to discover hidden treasures and enjoy an authentically Arabian experience."

 Saudi is a land of diversity, beauty and a richness of culture with a multitude of offerings and experiences appealing to all types of travellers.
 "As a leisure destination, Saudi has much to offer travellers seeking an authentically Arabian experience, whether you're an adventure seeker, a history and heritage enthusiast or a nature lover.
 It's also a vibrantly contemporary destination, with all the lifestyle amenities you would expect from a modern city - great restaurants, shopping and recreational areas that truly offers something for everyone.